NVIDIAGameWorks/RayTracingDenoiser/README.md

-# NVIDIA Real-time (Ray tracing) Denoiser v1.8.14
+# NVIDIA Real-time (Ray tracing) Denoiser v1.8.17

 ## QUICK START GUIDE

 NVIDIA Ray Tracing Denoiser (NRD) is a spatio-temporal API agnostic denoising library.
-The library has been designed to work with low rpp (ray per pixel) signals.
+The library has been designed to work with low rpp (ray per pixel) signals (1 rpp and 0.5 rpp).
 NRD is a fast solution that slightly depends on input signals and environment conditions.
 NRD currently supports denoising of 3 signal types:
-* Diffuse (with embedded ambient occlusion)
+* Diffuse (with embedded ambient occlusion - AO)
-* Specular or reflections (with embedded specular occlusion)
+* Specular or reflections (with embedded specular occlusion - SO)
-* Shadows from an infinite light source (sun shadows, translucency information can be provided additionally)
+* Shadows from an infinite light source (sun shadows)

+These signals can be denoised using the following denoisers:
+* NRD_DIFFUSE - diffuse denoiser
+* NRD_SPECULAR - specular denoiser
+* NRD_DIFFUSE_SPECULAR - combined version of DIFFUSE and SPECULAR (faster)
+* NRD_SHADOW - opaque shadow denoiser
+* NRD_TRANSLUCENT_SHADOW - translucent shadow denoiser

 NRD is distributed as source as well with a “ready-to-use” library (if used in a precompiled form).